bshurick/production-demo/README.md

 * `src/`: Production code with train and evaluate scripts, and invoke function
 * `doc/`: Sphinx documentation example; built during `tox` testing
 * `test/`: Python unit tests
-* `launch`: Build the inference docker container and launch service locally or publish to ECR
+* `Makefile`: Contains commands to build and test this package

 ## How do I install and run this package?